Things to do & See in Glasgow for Kids - Free Things & Indoor Activities

 Fascinate them With Tech at the Glasgow Science Centre

 Kids of all ages, whether they’re science lovers or not, will be enchanted by hundreds of interactive exhibits and attractions.
-They include a full-dome planetarium, an IMAX theatre with the biggest screen in Scotland, the revolving Glasgow Tower with 360-degree views of the city (open in Spring 2017), and the science mall, which is home to three entire floors of hands-on activities.
+They include a full-dome planetarium, an IMAX theatre with the biggest screen in Scotland, the revolving Glasgow Tower with 360-degree views of the city, and the science mall, which is home to three entire floors of hands-on activities.
 There are free workshops too.

 Glasgow Science Centre, 50 Pacific Quay, Glasgow G51 1EA